* This is the Consumer Version. *

 Aldosterone, a hormone produced and secreted by the adrenal glands, signals the kidneys to retain more sodium and excrete more potassium.
-Aldosterone production is regulated partly by corticotropin (secreted by the pituitary gland) and partly through the renin-angiotensin-aldosterone system (see ).
+Aldosterone production is regulated partly by corticotropin (secreted by the pituitary gland) but mainly through the renin-angiotensin-aldosterone system (see Figure: Regulating Blood Pressure: The Renin-Angiotensin-Aldosterone System).
 Renin, an enzyme produced in the kidneys, controls the activation of the hormone angiotensin, which stimulates the adrenal glands to produce aldosterone.

-Hyperaldosteronism can be caused by a tumor (usually a noncancerous adenoma) in the adrenal gland (a condition called Conn syndrome), although sometimes both glands are involved and are overactive.
-Sometimes hyperaldosteronism is a response to certain diseases, such as very high blood pressure (hypertension) or narrowing of one of the arteries to the kidneys.
+Hyperaldosteronism can be caused by a tumor (usually a noncancerous adenoma) in the adrenal gland (a condition called Conn syndrome or primary hyperaldosteronism), although sometimes both glands are involved and are overactive.
+Sometimes hyperaldosteronism is a response to something else (a condition called secondary hyperaldosteronism), for example, certain diseases, such as very high blood pressure (hypertension) or narrowing of one of the arteries to the kidneys(.

 Doctors who suspect hyperaldosteronism first test the levels of sodium and potassium in the blood.
-Doctors may also measure aldosterone levels.
-If they are high, spironolactone or eplerenone, drugs that block the action of aldosterone, may be given to see if the levels of sodium and potassium return to normal.
+Doctors then also measure renin and aldosterone levels.
+If the aldosterone level is high, spironolactone or eplerenone, drugs that block the action of aldosterone, may be given to see if the levels of sodium and potassium return to normal.
 Doctors also measure the levels of renin.
 In Conn syndrome, the levels of renin are also very low.

 When too much aldosterone is being produced, doctors examine the adrenal glands for a noncancerous tumor (adenoma).
 Computed tomography (CT) or magnetic resonance imaging (MRI) can be helpful, but sometimes blood samples from each of the adrenal glands must be tested to determine the source of the hormone.